Onion-Shen/BuildMyOwnLisp/README.md

 # BuildMyOwnLisp
-This is the implementation of build my own lisp,the lesson:https://www.shiyanlou.com/courses/670
+This is the implementation of BuildYourOwnLisp.
+The lesson of Chinese version: https://www.shiyanlou.com/courses/670